primus-labs/DVC-Brevis/README.md

   - **Account ID**: Parses the `userId` (e.g., 782151446). *(zkVM Public: Hash)*

-  - **KYC Level Verification**: Parses the `passKycLevel` (e.g., "INTERMEDIATE") and compares it against the required KYC level provided by the business input (e.g., complete advanced verification).  *(zkVM Public: Comparison Result)*
+  - **KYC Level Verification**: Parses the `passKycLevel` (e.g., "INTERMEDIATE") and compares it against the required KYC level provided by the business rules (e.g., complete advanced verification). *(zkVM Public: Comparison Result)*

   - **Transaction Activity**: Parses the `data` array to count the total number of trade entries from the spot trade history.
-Compares this count against the transaction threshold provided by the business input (e.g., > 50 trades). *(zkVM Public: Comparison Result)*
+Compares this count against the transaction threshold provided by the business rules (e.g., > 50 trades). *(zkVM Public: Comparison Result)*

 - **Attestation data in plaintext**